LethDz/DungltAPV/README.md

       1. Sleep 🛌
       2. Eat 🍽️
       3. Gaming 🎮.
-In the Past, CSGO: i have reach Global Elite and Faceit Lv10 :ok_hand: 🙃🙃🙃🙃.
+In the Past, CSGO: i have reach Global Elite and Faceit Lv10 👌🙃🙃🙃🙃👌.
       4. Pooping 💩
       5. Programing but still noob.